 5 Ideas for Memorial Day Restaurant Specials

 It’s important to stay focused on what Memorial Day is really about.
-The best way to honor our heroes is to keep veterans and active military at the center of the celebration.
+The best way to honor our heroes is to keep veterans and active military at the center of te celebration.

-There a few ways that you can give back to the military and their families on Memorial Day weekend.
+There are a few ways that you can give back to the military and their families on Memorial Day weekend.
 They will appreciate a small token of appreciation for their service.
 Consider offering a free or discounted meal, a free drink or appetizer, or a dessert special with a military ID.
 If you use Upserve Online Ordering, our new promo code feature can help you market those discounts to your online customers for curbside takeout or delivery.

 As the unofficial start of the summer season, Memorial Day is the perfect opportunity to open your patio.
-If you have an outdoor dining space, now is it’s time to shine.
+If you have an outdoor dining space, now is the time to shine.
 If there’s nice weather in the forecast for Memorial Day weekend, start thinking about cleaning the space and getting it set up for the end of May.
 Customers might not be able to sit down and enjoy your food in crowds like they used to, but it could be a fun social-distance waiting area for diners waiting to pick up their food.

 Kick off the season with some decorative lights and festive decor to get your customers excited for what the summer has to hold.
 If you show them how incredible your patio is now, they’ll be sure to return once things go back to normal and restaurants are allowed to be open to the public.

 Not only do adults have Memorial Day off from work—kids have the day off from school.
 This means that children will likely be tagging along with their parents on Memorial Day weekend.
 This is often a holiday that people spend drinking, but it will be helpful to keep kids in mind when planning your Memorial Day promotions.

-As of March 2019, the veteran unemployment rate is 2.9 percent.
+As of April 2021, the veteran unemployment rate is 5.3 percent.
 Many veterans need assistance, especially in these tough times, and Memorial Day is the perfect opportunity to give back to the veteran community.
 Here are a few ideas to collect donations and support those who served: